The Colours of the Sky

 Next we consider a small droplet which consists of N molecules of water and is assumed to be very small compared to the wavelengths of visible light.
 To simplify things, we assume that each of the molecules feels the field of the incident wave.
 In this crude approximation, the whole droplet behaves like a single molecule with an N-times larger polarizability, and the scattered wave has N2- times the intensity than that of a single molecule.
 As long as the droplet is small compared to the wavelengths, the short waves are scattered more than the longer ones.

 Larger dropletsWith increasing droplet size the situation changes: the scattered waves coming from different parts of the drop interfere and partially extinguish each other.
 For large drops, the scattered waves coming from inside cancel each other, and what remains is interpreted as reflected and refracted waves.
-Thus, if the scattering particles are larger than the wavelengths of light (fog, clouds), then the light is scattered much more, but long and short waves are affected equally: clouds are white, and the sun, seen through thin clouds, is white too.
+In this case (we speak of Mie scattering) the spectral composition of the scattered light depends on the scattering angle.
+In dense clouds, this dependence is averaged out by varying drop sizes and multiple scattering and the clouds appear white or grey.
+Thus, if the scattering particles are larger than the wavelengths of light, the light is scattered much more, but long and short waves are affected equally.

 In bulk (nonabsorbing) matter of constant density, the scattered waves cancel each other in all directions except the direction of propagation.
 Instead of scattering, the polarizability leads to a change of the wavelength which is accounted for by the introduction of a refractive index.